Stein's method, smoothing and functional approximation: Introduction

-The aim of this note is to show how to use smoothing to obtain error bounds for the distribution of rather general functionals of~$X$, provided that a bound for functions in the class~$M^0_c$ is available.
+The aim of this article is to show how to use smoothing to obtain error bounds for the distribution of rather general functionals of~$X$, provided that a bound for functions in the class~$M^0_c$ is available.
 In addition to the value of~$\k^Z_c(X)$, the bounds involve some quantities that can be deduced from the properties of the limiting process~$Z$, which, for~$\Diff_Z(X,K)$, also involve the set~$K$.
-In addition, they require an estimate of the uniform difference between $X$ and a smoothed version $X_\eps$ of~$X$, which, in asymptotic settings, can be thought of as a {\it quantitative} version of tightness.
+In addition, they require an estimate of the uniform difference between $X$ and a smoothed version $X_\eps$ of~$X$ (see \eqref{h-smoothed-at-w}), which, in asymptotic settings, can be thought of as a {\it quantitative} version of tightness.
+The method is rather broadly useful, being designed to give error bounds in situations that are not amenable to other more direct approaches.
+In the context of the general version of Stein's method for Gaussian (not necessarily Brownian) process approximation, introduced in \cite{Barbour2021a}, it has already proved successful in deriving bounds for the error in approximations to the distributions of useful functionals, based on those that can be established for functions in the class~$M^0_c$.
+The ideas are also fundamental to the Gaussian smoothing techniques recently derived in \cite{Balasubramanian2023}, and applied to the analysis of wide random neural networks.